we-dance/scrape-cli/README.md

 ## Troubleshooting

-If you face problem in windows for puppeteer executable path, then put the path of chrome.exe in puppeteer inside node_modules.
+If you face problem in windows for puppeteer executable path like `Error: Failed to launch the browser process!`, then put the path of chrome.exe in puppeteer inside node_modules to make sure chrome in the path.

-for example: ./node_modules/puppeteer/.local-chromium/win64-848005/chrome-win/chrome.exe
+`for example: ./node_modules/puppeteer/.local-chromium/win64-848005/chrome-win/chrome.exe`